jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 }
 ```

-In this configuration we specify two resources:
+This configuration specifies two resources:

 1. `docker_image` specifies an Nginx docker image with the "latest" tag.
 Because no additional settings were passed to the docker `provider`, docker will pull the image from Docker Hub.
 2. `docker_container` defines the arguments that the container uses including image created from the `docker_image` resource.

 For more information, read the [Resources](https://developer.hashicorp.com/terraform/language/resources) and [Docker provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) documentation.

 ## Initialize the Working Directory